basho-labs/little_riak_book/en/02-concepts.md

 <h4>N</h4>

 With our 5 node cluster, having an `n_val=3` means values will eventually replicate to 3 nodes, as we've discussed above.
 This is the *N value*.
-You can set the other values to be all `n_val` nodes with the shorthand `all`.
+You can set other values (R,W) to equal the `n_val` number with the shorthand `all`.

 <h4>W</h4>

 But you may not wish to wait for all nodes to be written to before returning.
-You can choose to write to all 3 (`w=3` or `w=all`), which means my values are more likely to be consistent, or choose to write only 1 (`w=1`), and allow the remaining 2 nodes to write asynchronously, but return a response quicker.
+You can choose to wait for all 3 to finish writing (`w=3` or `w=all`), which means my values are more likely to be consistent.
+Or you could choose to wait for only 1 complete write (`w=1`), and allow the remaining 2 nodes to write asynchronously, which returns a response quicker but increases the odds of reading an inconsistent value in the short term.
 This is the *W value*.

 In other words, setting `w=all` would help ensure your system was more likely to be consistent, at the expense of waiting longer, with a chance that your write would fail if fewer than 3 nodes were available (meaning, over half of your total servers are down).